-U.S. strikes militants in Syria, Iraq
+U.S. strikes Islamic State in Syria, Iraq

 Beirut – — U.S. fighter jets and bombers expanded their aerial campaign against Islamic State targets Wednesday, striking the militants in both Syria and Iraq even as the extremists pressed their offensive in Kurdish areas within sight of the Turkish border, where fleeing refugees told of civilians beheaded and towns torched.